 Finally, formal lenders are not all pillars of ethics and as an alternative, people don’t run to loan sharks.
 We were told stories of predatory lending, opaque terms and conditions, unclear—even intentionally obscured—loan pricing, and condescending and insulting bank staff.
 And our evidence shows that the main substitutes for formal borrowing are saving and delaying or forgoing consumption.

 2: Credit for investment is “good”; credit for consumption is “bad.”
 We used to think that because consumption credit does not produce a return, repayment of consumption loans is difficult and just increases the cost of consumption.
 But, we found many entrepreneurs borrowing for consumption as a means of keeping capital in their businesses.
 As long as this is a temporary fix and not a habit, consumption borrowing can be hugely helpful.
-We also see that borrowing for important, time-saving assets like washing machines—can make a huge difference in the productivity of people’s lives.
+We also see that borrowing for important, time-saving assg machines—can make a huge difference in the productivity of people’s lives.

 3: Digital is inevitable.
 Digital is better.
 Of course digital lending can reduce cost but, digital is not moving as quickly as one might expect.
 In South Africa, despite widespread adoption of mobile phones we still see most lending taking place over the counter.
 In Kenya, mobile lending is taking off, but we see evidence that the lack of a personal relationship with the lender proves a disincentive for on time payments.
 Many borrowers delay and default on very tiny loan payments, not because they don’t have the money, but because a distant, digital lender feels so far away.

 4: Don’t dampen provider incentives.
 Yes, we need providers willing to invest in going after new markets, but what happens when those incentives work too well?
 Credit to cuspers has been shown to be ‘price inelastic’.
 The more that’s offered, the more people borrow.
 Regulation matters.